madzot/ivaldi-diagram-editor/MVP/refactored/frontend/canvas_objects/README.md

     .move_to(location)
-        Updates the canvas location of the Connection and updates the location variable :param location - tuple of x and y coordinates.
+        Updates the canvas location of the Connection and updates the location variable

+        Parameters:
+            location (tuple): Tuple of x, y coordinates that Connection will move to.

     .lessen_index_by_one()
         Lowers the index of a connection by 1.